PavanKusunuri/eCommerce/README.md

 # India Mart
-It is an Ecommerce Application where any seller can register into the application and sell his products at his own price.
+IndiaMart is an Application where any seller who doesn't have a shop in a large city and trust his product can fulfill the needs of customers can register into the application and sell his products.
-Any Customer who is willing to buy the products can add their products to cart and make an payment and get order delivered to them.
+Any Buyer who is willing to purchase reliable and wholesale products which are made in India can make an payment and get order delivered to them.

-The application is primarily built with node, express for backend, mongo db as Database and React, Redux in frontend
+Technologies Used:
+Backend: Node.js, Express.js <br />
+Database: Mongo DB <br />
+Frontend: React, Redux, Javascript <br />